kodarfour/GCloudSync-WorkScheduler/README.md

 - **Functionality**: A script or application will read work hour entries from a Google Sheets document and subsequently create or update events in the user's Google Calendar to reflect the work schedule accurately.

 ### 2. Reminder Notifications
-- **Functionality**: Implements a Google Cloud Function to send reminders to the user 15 minutes before each shift starts, ensuring timely alerts and efficient schedule management.
+- **Functionality**: Implements a Google Cloud Function to send reminders to the user 15 minutes before each shift starts and 10 minutes before it ends, ensuring timely alerts and efficient schedule management.

 ## Key Features
 - **API Integration**: Uses Google Sheets and Calendar APIs for seamless data retrieval and calendar synchronization.